natasha/navec/README.md

 make clean wheel upload
 ```

+Notice!
+All commands belows use code from `navec/train`, it is not under CI, it works only with python3, it is expected user is familiar with source code.
+We use Yandex.Cloud EC2 and S3.

 Create remote worker

 To compute cooc (large HDD, 1Tb for librusec).
-We use instance from Yandex.Cloud
 ```bash
 yc compute instance create \
     --name worker \